AbisheK0726/eng130-microservices/README.md

 ```

 4. Create a Dockerfile in working directory of the app folder and add the following content

+* Install niginx and copy the index.html file to the nginx folder and expose port 80
+* Install node and move the working directory to the app folder and install the dependencies and start the app

 ```dockerfile
 FROM nginx